he-dev/SmartConfig/README.md

 In this case **SmartConfig** would generate names like ``MyApp.Greeting`.
 You can use the `SettingNameAttribute` on any subclass or property to change its name.

 It's time to load the settings from the database.
-This is as simple as loading the `App.config`:
+This is as simple as loading an `App.config`.
+You just need to specify the connection string and the name of the setting table:

 ```cs
 Configuration